chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/visual-testing.md

 The Task component looks as we expect it to in all its use cases.
 But, how do we ensure that a stray line of CSS doesn’t break it in the future?
 It’s unrealistic to **manually** go through the entire directory of components whenever you make a change.

 That’s why developers use a visual regression testing tool to automatically check for regressions.
-Auth0, Twilio, Adobe and Peloton use [Chromatic](http://chromatic.com/) by the Storybook team.
+Auth0, Twilio, Adobe and Peloton use [Chromatic](http://chromatic.com/) (built by the Storybook team).

 At this point, we know that the component is in a good state.
 Chromatic will capture an image snapshot of every story—as it appears in the browser.
 Then any time you make a change, a new snapshot is captured and compared to the previous one.
 You then review any visual differences found to decide if they are intentional updates or accidental bugs.